-The leased properties represented office premises whereas the lease agreements are typical made for a fixed period of 2 years (2021: 15 years).
+The leased properties represented office premises whereas the lease agreements are typical made for a fixed period of 2 years (2022: 2 years).
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 In determining the lease term and assessing the length of the non-cancellable period, the Group applies the definition of a contract and determines the period for which the contracts is enforceable.

-Addition to right-of-use assets resulting from new lease entered amounted to RMB1,041,000 (2021: nil).
+During the year ended 30 June 2023, there was no addition to right-of-use assets resulting from new lease entered (2022: RMB1,041,000).